-2. Book on the day 'Routine' - a number of appointments are held back for routine appointments that cannot wait 2 weeks (a proportion are released at 8pm each evening to allow patients to book online via patient access, and a proportion are released at 830am each day).
+1. Book on the day 'Routine' - a number of appointments are held back for routine appointments that cannot wait 2 weeks (a proportion are released at 2000hrs to allow patients to book online via patient access, and a proportion are released at 0830hrs each day).

-3. Immediate Necessary - each day we hold an 'Immediate Necessary' clinic for patients who feel that their problem needs to be dealt with on the same day.
-If all of these appointments are filled, you may be allocated a Triage Call from the Duty Doctor.
+2. Immediate Necessary - each day we hold an 'Immediate Necessary' clinic for patients who feel that their problem needs to be dealt with on the same day.
+If all of these appointments are allocated, you may be offered a Triage Call from the Duty Doctor.

 PLEASE NOTE THAT OUR SURGERY IS VERY BUSY AND ROUTINE APPOINTMENTS ARE TAKEN VERY QUICKLY.